NataliItaly/react-movie-search-app/README.md

 Application that enabled user to obtain movie information.

 # Technologie
-Build with React JS using RESTful API [The Open Movie Database](https://www.omdbapi.com/) and LocalStorage to save user's watch List.
+Build with React JS using RESTful API [The Open Movie Database](https://www.omdbapi.com/) and LocalStorage API to save user's watch List.

 # Responsive
 Fully responsive design, enable to watch on any screen size